opalthailand/ckanext-cdp/README.md

 # ckanext-cdp

 **ckanext-cdp** is a CKAN extension that adds a custom dataset field called **data_cdp**.
-This field allows users to indicate whether they consent to send their dataset to a CDP (Collaborative Data Platform) project.
+This field allows users to indicate whether they consent to send their dataset to the CDP project.
 Based on the user’s selection, the extension automatically manages dataset collaborator privileges for a predefined user (user "`user2`") by either granting editor rights or removing them.

 ## Requirements